TERREMEMBER/znbase/docs/content/v2.2/deploy/multi-dc/2dc-deployment.md

 ## 3. Bidirectional (aka multi-master) replication

-To set up bidirectional replication, follow the steps above in the Unidirectional replication section above and then do the same steps for the the “yugabyte-consumer” universe.
+To set up bidirectional replication, follow the steps above in the Unidirectional replication section above and then do the same steps for the the “ZNbase-consumer” universe.

-Note that this time, “yugabyte-producer” will be set up to consume data from “yugabyte-consumer”.
+Note that this time, “ZNbase-producer” will be set up to consume data from “ZNbase-consumer”.

 ## 4. Load data into producer universe

-1. Download the YugabyteDB workload generator JAR file (`yb-sample-apps.jar`) from [GitHub](https://github.com/yugabyte/yb-sample-apps).
+1. Download the ZNbaseDB workload generator JAR file (`yb-sample-apps.jar`) from [GitHub](https://github.com/ZNbase/yb-sample-apps).

-2. Start loading data into “yugabyte-producer” using the YugabyteDB workload generator JAR.
+2. Start loading data into “ZNbase-producer” using the ZNbaseDB workload generator JAR.

 **YSQL example**